xapi-project/xapi-project.github.io/rrdd/futures/sr-level-rrds.md

   description: Add details about the http handlers and interaction with xapi's database
 - revision_number: 6
   description: Add details about the framing of the data within the VDI
+- revision_number: 7
+  description: Redesign semantics of the rrd_updates handler

 ---